elghemary/UniStudentManager/README.md

 ## Customization
 - You can extend the `models.py` file to add more features, such as additional subject fields, teacher information, or certificate templates.
 - Modify `App.py` to change the application flow, add new commands, or customize certificate generation.

-## Disclaimer
-This project is developed as part of a university assignment.
-It is intended for educational purposes only.
-Please do not use it for commercial or production environments without further review and testing.

 ---
 **Author:** EL GHEMARY Farah